meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 In geometric terms, **each CGA operation models both progression and regression**, making **dialectical structure computable**.
 Every plane, sphere, and null cone is a **physical instantiation of Hegelian logic**, simultaneously **forward-looking and self-reflective**.

-Excellent.
-Here’s a **redraft of Sections 11, 12, and the Conclusion**, keeping the flow clear, progressive, and geometrically grounded:

 ---